 How to Get Rid of Squatters in Oregon

-In the case of minors, an adverse possession case can be delayed five years.
-After the minor comes of age, they have an additional year to dispute an adverse possession claim.
+- Minors– In the case of minors, an adverse possession case can be delayed five years.
+After they turn 18, they have 1 year to dispute an adverse possession claim.

-The landowner can serve a squatter with a 72 Hours’ Notice to Pay Rent.
+- The landowner can serve a squatter with a 72 Hours’ Notice to Pay Rent.
 This notice must specify an amount that is owed for rent and fees, as well as a date and time it must be paid by.
-If the squatter fails to pay the amount (and most squatters will), the landowner can go straight to the county court and file a formal eviction.
+If the squatter fails to pay the amount, the landowner can go straight to the county court and file a formal eviction.

-If the squatter leaves personal property behind, the landowner is required to store it in a safe location and send notice to the squatter informing them that they have 30 days to take their property back.
-If the property remains unclaimed on the 31st day after this notice, the landlord can dispose of it.
+If the squatter leaves personal property behind, the landowner is required to store it in a safe location and send notice to the squatter informing them that they have 15 days to take their property back.
+If the property remains unclaimed after notice, the landowner can sell or dispose of it.

 Tips for Protecting Yourself from Squatters in Oregon